Duncan: Fiorentina complete move for Ghana midfielder from Sassuolo | Goal.com

-The 26-year-old midfielder joins La Viola on loan for the remainder of the campaign, with an obligation of a permanent deal at the end of the 2019-20 campaign.
+The 26-year-old midfielder joins La Viola on loan for the remainder of the campaign, with the obligation of a permanent deal at the end of the 2019-20 campaign.

 Duncan has made 10 league appearances for the Neroverdi so far this term, scoring once and assisting five goals.